microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 **_Selecting a profile_**

-The `dedicated` ergonomics profile may be turned on with the flag `-XX:+UseDedicatedErgonomics`.
-It will be turned on by default if the JVM believes it is running in a dedicated environment (e.g. containers, cloud VMs).
+To select a profile, we propose a new flag:

-The `balanced` ergonomics profile is the default profile, and it is what the HotSpot JVM offers today.
-It will be the default profile for the JVM when the flag `-XX:+UseDedicatedErgonomics` is not present.
-The flag `-XX:+UseBalancedErgonomics` will be added for consistency and to allow the user to explicitly select the `balanced` profile.
+    -XX:ErgonomicsProfile=<balanced|dedicated>

-If multiple profiles are selected using the JVM flag, the JVM will exit with the error _"Multiple ergonomics profiles selected"_.
+The `dedicated` ergonomics profile will be turned on by default if the JVM believes it is running in a dedicated environment (e.g. containers, cloud VMs).
+The `balanced` ergonomics profile is the default profile otherwise, and it is what the HotSpot JVM offers today.

-The presence of the environment variable `JVM_ERGONOMICS_PROFILE` may also select the profile.
-The JVM will check for the presence of this environment variable first, and if it is present, it will use the value of the variable to select the profile.
-The value of the variable must be one of the following: `balanced`, `dedicated`.
-If the value is not a valid profile, the JVM will exit with _"Invalid ergonomics profile"_ error.
-This environment variable overrides an explicit JVM ergonomics profile selection by a JVM flag.
+Users may also select a profile by setting this flag in the environment variable `JAVA_TOOL_OPTIONS`.

 **_Balanced profile_**

-The `balanced` profile is what the HotSpot JVM does today.
+The `balanced` profile is what the HotSpot JVM does today in terms of default ergonomics.

 **_Dedicated profile_**